First posted: March 2015. A press release for science publications

-An example of a very early article, first posted on March 2015 on the server that hosted the website of Small Business School, the television series on PBS-TV throughout the USA and VOA-TV (Voice of America) around the world.
+An early press release, first posted on March 2015 on the server that hosted the website of Small Business School, the television series on PBS-TV throughout the USA and VOA-TV (Voice of America) around the world.

 Recently this group found a correspondence between data derived from experimentation and data derived purely by mathematics within the Planck Units, particularly Planck Length and Planck Time.